Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 ## What is MVP?

-- It as Model-View-Presenter.
+- It as Model-View-Presenter architecture.
-- For the phase of developing time or for the phase of developers it is vital to divide the architecture into layers.
-- It breaks the dependency on what we have on view.
+- View more separated from Model and the Presenter is the mediator between Model and View.
+- Easier to create unit tests

 __Model__

 - It is business logic and Data State.
-Getting and manipulating the data, communicates with the presenter, interacts with the database.
+- Getting and manipulating the data, communicates with the presenter, interacts with the database.
 - It doesn't interact with the view.

 __View__